CopterExpress/clover/docs/en/clever-show/client.md

 4. Copter performs landing - `land`
 5. Copter is stationary until the end of the animation file - `static_end`.

-An animation frame is a set of data necessary to position the copter and determine its led strip color.
+An animation frame is a set of data necessary to position the copter and determine its LED strip color.
 In the current version of the software the animation frame is represented by a sequence of numbers `x y zaw r g b` in the line `.csv` of the animation file, where:

 * `x`, `y`, `z` - copter coordinates in the current frame, in meters
 * `yaw` - the copter's yaw in radians
-* `r`, `g`, `b` - components of the color of the copter led strip, integers from 0 to 255
+* `r`, `g`, `b` - components of the color of the copter LED strip, integers from 0 to 255

 After splitting the animation into key stages, the module generates an output sequence of frames defining the position of the copter and its led strip color as well as the sequence of actions when flying to the first point of the animation.
 Adjustment of the module is performed using the following parameters: